 Another feature of system is that it eats up the exceptions.

 Let’s suppose our migrations can run successfully.
-In this case system command
+In this case the system command

 for running migrations will return true.

-Let’s suppose we have a migration which is trying to add a column to a table which
+Let’s suppose we have a migration that is trying to add a column to a table which

 does not exist.
-In this case, system command for running migrations will return
+In this case, the system command for running migrations will return